 Negative coping skills are defined as being maladaptive.

 Reacting to stress in a maladaptive manner can cause several types of anxiety disorders.
 It can also cause you to become reliant on objects or people.
 For example, if you have a stuffed animal that when held, makes you feel less anxious, you will want to have that stuffed animal with you always.

 You may even feel like you can’t go anywhere without the stuffed animal, keeping it near you for easy access.
 You do this because it provides you with a sense of security.

 You can see how dysfunctional this behavior is.
 And not too many of your adult friends are going to want to associate with you if you are holding a stuffed animal all the time.

 So, while the stuffed animal stopped your anxiety temporarily, it created more problems for you in the long run.
-Using the stuffed animal as a way to feel secure is an example ofmaladaptive coping.
+Using the stuffed animal as a way to feel secure is an example of maladaptive coping.

-This type of coping can also cause you to go out of your way to avoid stressful situations and eventually you begin to isolate yourself from society.
+Maladaptive coping can also cause you to go out of your way to avoid stressful situations and eventually you begin to isolate yourself from society.